 This is my page of genealogy reference material.
-It’s one part library and one part book review.
 I’m sharing this with you because you might be thinking about building your own reference library and want to know what’s available.
-Here’s my offer: if you think one of these books might be something you’d like to add to your own library but can’t do a virtual page flip, ask me.
-I’m happy to help.
+Updated 19 Feb 2022.

 Atlases and Maps

 Burpee, L. (1927).
 An historical atlas of Canada.
 Toronto, ON: Thomas Nelson and Sons, Limited.
 Contains maps of the railways of Canada, among other things.